 Excluding social chat services such as WhatsApp, Instagram is the third most popular social platform in the UK, following Facebook and YouTube.
 Incredibly, Hootsuite reports that 1 hour 42 minutes per day is spent on social media online.
 In other words, if you aren’t currently using social media, or you’ve been overlooking Instagram, it’s time to build a presence for your brand.

-The biggest brands on Instagram
+The Biggest Brands on Instagram

 When it comes to discovering new brands and businesses, 41% in the UK say search engines are responsible, while 19% cite ads in social media.
 9 in 10 people follow at least 1 business account and 90 million users tap on Instagram’s product tags every month.
-Interestingly, around half of users aged 16-64 also use TikTok, which we recently identified as being a growing online platform.
+Interestingly, around half of the users aged 16-64 also use TikTok, which we recently identified as being a growing online platform.

 When it comes to how to get more clients on Instagram, content is key – and it helps to know which brands and individuals have a large following.
-Among the most popular Instagrammers are the Kardashian clan, known for their forays into fashion and cosmetics, and sports starts such as Cristiano Ronaldo and The Rock.
-They all paint a picture of an aspirational lifestyle, and blur the boundaries between trends, beauty and fitness – all areas of interest for an aesthetic clinic or cosmetic dental practice.
+Among the most popular Instagrammers are the Kardashian clan, known for their forays into fashion and cosmetics, and sports stars such as Cristiano Ronaldo and The Rock.
+They all paint a picture of an aspirational lifestyle and blur the boundaries between trends, beauty and fitness – all areas of interest for an aesthetic clinic or cosmetic dental practice.

-Ideally, your clinic’s core message is that you help people to look and feel great, which fits perfectly with the visual and aspirational approach of the platform – and is a key way of how to get more clients on Instagram.
+Ideally, your clinic’s core message is that you help people to look and feel great, which fits perfectly with the visual and aspirational approach of the platform – and is a key way how to get more clients on Instagram.

-Marketing your clinic on Instagram
+Marketing Your Clinic on Instagram

 Beauty and fitness brands dominate Instagram with 43% of businesses within this industry already visible on the platform.

-Within that category, 65% of the top cosmetics brands, 63% of the top beauty brands, 43% of the top skin care brands and 16% of the top weight loss brands have a presence.
+Within that category, 65% of the top cosmetics brands, 63% of the top beauty brands, 43% of the top skincare brands and 16% of the top weight loss brands have a presence.